WayScience/waysciencelab.com/research/index.md

 For each project, we also share project-specific github repositories (representing a lab notebook) to facilitate computational reproducibility.
 Biology is messy, but computational biology need not be!

+See below for a selection of our recent papers.

 {% include section.html %}